 No More Tax – Advice for Europeans looking to reduce their tax burden with strategic business and personal tax residency options.

 Tax-Free Today – Tips for entrepreneurs, digital nomads, independents, and investors tired of over-regulation, taxes, and bureaucracy in their home countries.

 The Nomads Accounting blog has some easily digestible articles for UK residents on topics like the Portuguese NHR scheme, territorial tax systems, crypto tax, Estonia E-Residency, and the Thailand Special Tourist Visa.

 - Digital Nomads Around the World

 We Work Remotely – the best place on the web to find a remote job.
 We Work Remotely also has a great remote work newsletter that’s popular with digital nomads.

-Freedom is Everything – The freedom is everything newsletter is packed with great information on the latest visa policy changes, living abroad advice, freelancing opportunities, work abroad advice, accommodation, and airline offers (including points and deals).
+Freedom is Everything – This newsletter is packed with great information on the latest visa policy changes, living abroad advice, freelancing opportunities, work abroad advice, accommodation, and airline offers (including points and deals).
 The website’s creator, Cam Woodsum is a ful-time digital nomad and a passionate ambassador for the location independent living movement.

 Remote Hunt – all about remote working, remote jobs, and travel tech.

 Dollar Flight Club – I was impressed with the quality of flights and the detail put into the newsletters from this flight concierge service.
 If you’re a digital nomad with a base airport and you travel a lot, Dollar Flight Club’s newsletter is great for curated flight deals.
 It works with European departure airports as well.